-Rick Johannes Peperkamp was born on September 8th, 1989 in Maastricht (Netherlands).
-He has been playing the trombone since he was eight and studied this instrument at the Folkwang University in Essen.
-During his studies he began to compose for brass ensembles and attended private conducting lessons.
+Rick Johannes Peperkamp was Born (1989) in the City of Maastricht, Netherlands.
+With the age of 8 he started playing the trombone and soon became member with several top windbands in the Provence Limburg.
+After High-School he went to Germany and studied Trombone at the Folkwang University in Essen.
+During his Studies he also began to Compose for Ensembles and attended private conducting lessons.

 As a trombone player, he played with the Salzburg Philharmonic, the Russian Chamber Philharmonic and the Bavarian State Theater.
 He shared the stage with international soloists such as Edita Grubereva, Dmitry Hvorostovsky, Nikolaj Tokarev, Mischa Maisky, Eva Lind, Christian Lanza, Sergei Nakariakov, Ole-Edvard Antonsen, Otto Sauter, Nils Landgren, Radek Barborak, Frank Lloyd, Janoska Ensemble, and Chris Thompson.